It’s pretty evident that one of the biggest struggles that our readers are experiencing is rebuilding trust after an affair.

 - They must determine the chances of an affair happening again.

-If these three things are not addressed, it is highly unlikely that trust can be rebuilt.
+If these three things are not addressed, the chances that you can rebuild trust after an affair are greatly diminished.

 So what can a cheating spouse do to help their spouses in each of these three areas?